SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 			if either y or z are == or > x: returns the respective row or column
 			example: get(525) will use a raster of 5 rows and 5 columns and return the row in the middle

 	Internally this is based on :py:meth:`Region.setRaster` and :py:meth:`Region.getCell`.

 	If you need only one row in one column with x rows or only one column in one row with x columns you can use :py:meth:`Region.getRow` or :py:meth:`Region.getCol`

 	.. py:method:: getRow(whichRow, numberRows)

+		:param numberRows: in how many evenly sized rows should the region be devided
+		:param whichRow: the row to select counting from 0, negative counts backwards from the end
+    	:return: a new Region created from the selected row

     .. py:method:: getCol(whichColumn, numberColumns)

+		:param numberColumns: in how many evenly sized columns should the region be devided
+		:param whichColumn: the column to select counting from 0, negative counts backwards from the end
+    	:return: a new Region created from the selected column

 **The basic functions for any raster setup**

 .. py:class:: Region